MSLNZ/msl-kcdb/docs/examples/ionizing_radiation.md

 # Ionizing Radiation

-Example script showing how to use the [IonizingRadiation][msl.kcdb.ionizing_radiation.IonizingRadiation] class to extract information from the KCDB.
+Example script showing how to use the [Radiation][msl.kcdb.ionizing_radiation.Radiation] class to extract information from the KCDB.

 ## Script